isaykatsman/isaykatsman.github.io/_posts/2016-3-26-Spectral-Clustering.md

 ### Establishing Properties to Prove Claims ###

-We will go through and establish some mathematical properties regarding our setup in order to prove the claims made in the above section "Overview: Why the Algorithm Works" to justify why the algorithm works to find connected components (which we call our clusters) in our similarity graph.
-Once again, for the below, recall that the unnormalized graph Laplacian is defined as $$L = D - W$$:
+We will go through and establish some mathematical properties regarding our setup in order to prove the claims made in the above section to justify why the algorithm works to find connected components (which we call our clusters) in our similarity graph.
+Once again, for the below claims, recall that the unnormalized graph Laplacian is defined as $$L = D - W$$:

 1. $$L$$ is symmetric because $$D$$ and $$W$$ are symmetric (trivial)